About Your Surgery

 - Repeat the above steps until all the secretions are cleared.

-- If you need to repeat the suctioning more than two or three times, rest for a few minutes before doing it again.
+- If you need to repeat the suctioning more than 2 or 3 times, rest for a few minutes before doing it again.

 You must keep the catheter clean between suctioning.
 While you are in the hospital, you will place the catheter in a jar containing antiseptic fluid.
 At home, you will suction clean water through the catheter, rinse the catheter between uses, and let it dry.
 Once you go home, follow the steps below: